Could complete EV Conversion Actually Help Save The Planet?

 EV charging will likely also reshape the electricity load curve.
 This will mostly be due to an increase in evening peak loads when people charge their EVs at night but will increase load across the board.

-Ultimately this will force utilities to increase burning of fossil fuels to compensate for the increased consumption as solar does not shine in the evening and wind power does not produce reliable output throughout the day.
+Ultimately this will force utilities to increase burning of fossil fuels to compensate for the increased consumption as grid-tied solar does not output in the evening and wind power does not produce reliable output throughout the day; All renewable grid-tied system require years(or decades) to scale and are inevitably encumbered with red-tape and regulatory hinderances.

 THE CARBON FOOTPRINT OF FOSSIL FUEL DELIVERY

-The carbon footprint of the oil pumping, refinement, and transportation of fossil fuels can range from about 0.4. kilograms per litre to 0.8 kilograms per litre.
+As you can see from the diagram, fossil fuels move around a lot.
+The carbon footprint of the pumping, refinement, disposal, and transportation of fossil fuels + byproducts can range from about 0.4. kilograms per litre to 0.8 kilograms per litre.
 This CO2 equivalent includes not only CO2 but also other global warming gases such as methane.
 These emissions make up a large percentage of the total CO2 produced by burning fossil fuels.

 info@ev-shack.com